What is an EIN and Why Do I Need One?

 Your business requires an EIN if:

-- You currently have or plan to hire employees
+• You currently have or plan to hire employees.

-- You operate as a corporation or partnership
+• You operate as a or partnership.

-- You withhold taxes on income paid to nonresident aliens
+• You withhold taxes on income paid to nonresident aliens.

-- You buy or inherit a business
+• You buy or inherit a business.

-- You file any of the following tax returns: Employment, Excise, or Alcohol, Tobacco and Firearms
+• You file any of the following tax returns: Employment, Excise, or Alcohol, Tobacco and Firearms.

-Certain types of organizations like trusts, estates, and non-profits also require getting an EIN.
-To help you determine if an EIN is necessary for your business, check out the full IRS questionnaire.
+Tax Tip: To help you determine if an EIN is necessary for your business, check out the full IRS questionnaire.
 If you answer yes to any of their questions, your business needs an EIN.

-Does getting an EIN cost money?
+Does getting an EIN cost ?

 The EIN application is free, and you can apply by phone, mail, fax, or online.
 To do so, you must fill out Form SS-4, Application for Employer Identification Number.